 7 – GOOD.
 A 7 is what Joe and Jane Moviegoer might consider a standard good film.
 For myself, I might also dub it ‘the popcorn muncher.’
 They are generally enjoyable films that epitomize good, casual theatre-going fun, which makes them the antithesis to the Bad 3.
 If asked for my thoughts on a 7 I would readily confess that it was good and I liked it, but not with the verve of an 8 or higher that begs someone to dash out and see it.
 As far as films go, it’s inoffensive and palatable to most of the general public and easy to digest as entertainment, but seldom presents anything challenging for the viewer or even demands they pay attention.
 In summary – I went to the theatre and enjoyed myself, what more do you want?

 6 – DECENT.
 Decent 6’s fall short of the enjoyable entertainment embodied by the 7.
 While still falling on the positive side of 5, they’re only just decent – noticeably flawed, semi-memorable, and held back by their very noticeable shortcomings.
 A 6 is still an okay movie overall and the positive does outweigh the negative, but it’s fairly evident it wasn’t as good as it could have been and prolonged discussions of it generally highlight its faults and shortcomings.
 I might watch it again, if pressured, but I’m not libel to own it and any recommendations may be halfhearted, expressed with a resigned ‘it was fine,’ or punctuated by a caveat.
 To truly understand the Decent 6, one must understood it in correlation to its counterpart, the Poor 4.

-Noteworthy examples are Red Dragon, Interstellar, Avatar, The Expendables, Drag Me to Hell, Burn After Reading, War of the Worlds, Looper, Indiana Jones and the Temple of Doom, Cowboys and Aliens, and The Lost World: Jurassic Park.
+Noteworthy examples are Red Dragon, Interstellar, The Expendables, Drag Me to Hell, Burn After Reading, War of the Worlds, Looper, Indiana Jones and the Temple of Doom, Cowboys and Aliens, and The Lost World: Jurassic Park.